vitindog/demo-repo/README.md

 # demo-repo
- This is a demo for making repository using GitHub desktop.
+ This is a demo for making repository using GitHub desktop and new branch.